jehoz/jehoz.github.io/content/articles/2024/05/10/parametric_legs_and_gaits.md

 work.
 This process where a limb "figures out" how to pose itself is called *inverse kinematics* (IK).

-It turns out that to make something walk or run, we also only really care about how its *feet* move, and so our legs will be completely driven by inverse kinematics.
+To make something walk or run, we also only really care about how its *feet* move, and so our legs will be completely driven by inverse kinematics.
 Let's start with a simple example.

 ## A quick primer on IK